ohnosequences/db.rna16s/readme.md

 > **NOTE** everything below will go to code documentation

-We have developed various criteria and tuned them during long testing and manual review process to filter over *9 million sequences* of RNAcentral and retrieve only around **262 000** most representative and informative sequences.
-The source code in this repository allows us to make generation process of this database easily reproducible for any new release of RNAcentral.

-## Filtering routine overview

-Here goes an overview of the general filtering routine.
-For more details, check the code [documentation](docs/src/main/scala/).
-Filtering is split in several steps:

-- `pick16SCandidates`: filters out unrelated and uninformative *sequences*
-- `dropRedundantAssignments`: filters out uninformative *assignments*
-- `dropInconsistentAssignments`: filters out *wrong* assignments

-Some more details about each step.

-### `pick16SCandidates` filter

-This is an important filter, because out of the huge RNAcentral database it chooses only 16S sequences and filters out those that are badly classified or are not informative.
-To pass this filter sequences have to satisfy the following predicate:

-- the sequence ID is **not** in `blacklistedRNACentralIDs`
-- the corresponding sequence is longer than `minimum16SLength`
-- for each taxonomy association separately:
-  + annotated as an `rRNA`
-  + **not** one of those in `uninformativeTaxIDs`
-  + a descendant of either *Archaea* or *Bacteria*
-  + **not** a descendant of an *environmental* or *unclassified* taxon

-You can lookup the mentioned constants in the [`pick16SCandidates`](docs/src/main/scala/pick16SCandidates.scala.md) code.

-Only **~3.9%** of all RNAcentral sequences pass this filter.

 ### `dropRedundantAssignments` filter

 This step filters out assignments that are covered by bigger sequences.
 For example, if a sequence `S` has an assignment to taxon `A`, and a sequence `s` which is a subsequence of `S` has the same assignment, it gets discarded for `s`.
 If this was the only assignment for `s`, then the sequence gets discarded.